techgnome92/Twitch-TTS-bot/README.md

-# 80speak
+# DECtalk-Twitch-TTS-bot
-80speak is an online speech synthesizer based on DECtalk, famously used by Professor Stephen Hawking, The US National Weather Service, Back To The Future Part II, and Benny Benassi.
+DECtalk Twitch text-to-speech bot is a bot that reads out chat messages with DECtalk.
+DECtalk is famously used by Professor Stephen Hawking, The US National Weather Service, Back To The Future Part II, Benny Benassi, and last but not least the game Moonbase Alpha.

 ## Usinge the twitch bot
 1. Install the requirements with `python -m pip install -r requirements.txt`